 The textbook sets we use to teach these standards are the Science Fusion Textbooks.
 Details on the textbooks can be found here.

 If you have any questions concerning what we are doing in science feel free to ask.
 Currently, grade 7 is working on modeling a wolfpack population by creating a board game.
 Grade 8, starting next week, will be working on an egg drop engineering challenge.

 I wanted to start the year by giving you a breakdown of the math and science standards we use in middle school.
 My goal here is to give you a very clear picture of what we are doing in middle school math, why we are doing it, and how it will prepare them for high school and beyond.

 Common Core was fully developed around 2011 and rolled out to almost every state in America with the goal being that every U.S. student would have the same math background from K-12.
 We use these standards and curriculum materials at TYIS across all grade levels.
 This means that our math curriculum builds on itself from one year to the next at a reasonable pace for the average student.

 We can find an example of this verticle integration when looking at Grades 7 and 8.
 Let’s take a look at this grade 7 math standard related to a unit rate.

-Compute unit rates associated with ratios of fractions, including ratios of lengths, areas and other quantities measured in like or different units.
+Compute unit rates associated with ratios of fractions, including ratios

 To sum it up, this standard introduces students to the concept of unit rate and asks them to compute it using skills they learned in grade 6.
 Now let’s take a look at its corresponding Grade 8 standards